 As the Legal Information Institute explains, the deposition is part of the discovery phase.
 Deposition testimony is typically hearsay and is thus inadmissible at trial, but the court may still use the transcripts to identify any discrepancies and follow up with either party regarding the inconsistencies in question.

 Although your legal team cannot coach you on your answers, they can answer any questions you have about the discovery phase so you know what to expect.
-If you would like to discuss your case with a personal injury lawyer in Marksville, turn to the Laborde Earles Law Firm.
+If you would like to discuss your case with a personal injury lawyer in Marksville, turn to the Laborde Earles Injury Lawyers.

 An accident attorney will gather evidence, interview witnesses, calculate your damages, and help you navigate the claims process.
 Call 800-522-6733 today to schedule a free initial consultation.